abdrd/quoi/README.md

     }

     fun introduce_city(City c) -> string {
-        string res = @strconcat @get c name @strconcat " was founded in " @get c founded_in. return res.
+        string res = "City".
+        return res.
     }
     ```
-- No modules, packages, or a standard library.
+- No module system; but there are namespaces that you can use.
+They form the standard library.
+  - When you use a namespace, the code necessary to provide that service is injected in the compiled Go code.
 - No floats.
 - Only one looping construct (```loop``` keyword).
 - No manual memory management.
 Quoi programs are compiled to Go, and the Go runtime handles all the memory management using a garbage collector.